-Courses are offered in a eight-week format.
+Courses are offered in a seven-week format.
 Each online course is delivered via the Internet.
 Students and their instructors can interact online without having to be online at the same time.
-Students are required to log on and participate in discussions throughout the eight-week session.
+Students are required to log on and participate in discussions throughout the seven-week session.
 Each course week runs from Monday through Sunday night.
 Students follow their class syllabi for assignments, quiz/test and other course related requirements.
 Students are required to login to their class by the Tuesday (5 pm PT) of week one in order to not be locked out for non-attendance.

 Are the online courses similar to an independent study course?

 No, these courses are not an independent delivery format; the course is based on online interaction between students and their instructor(s).
 The class syllabus will provide the students with weekly requirements for their class.